Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Chisinau, Moldova.

 Children’s Issues – In the United States, children are required to have certain vaccinations before they can enroll in school.
 We recommend that you bring your child’s complete vaccination records with you to the United States.
 If your child is adopted, you have full custody as a result of a divorce, or you share custody with another parent, you should bring a copy of all applicable adoption or custody papers from the authoritative court in your home country.
 You will need these papers (translated into English) for issues such as school enrollment, medical care, and eventual citizenship.

-If you are interviewing for a Diversity Visa (DV), all the above instructions apply to you.
-Please schedule and attend a medical examination prior to your visa interview and gather the required documents.
+If you are interviewing for a Diversity Visa (DV), all the below instructions apply to you.
+You need to schedule and attend a medical examination prior to your visa interview and gather the required documents.
 DV applicants are required to submit all documents to the Consular Section in advance of their interview.
-One family member should drop off all necessary documents at 15:30 on the Monday before your scheduled interview.
-If Monday is a holiday, you should submit the documents one week prior to your visa interview (on Thursday at 14:30).
-Failure to bring all required documents may impact the Consular Officer’s ability to interview you and will seriously delay the issuance of your visa.
+One family member should drop off all necessary documents at 15:00 on the Monday before your scheduled interview.
+If Monday is a holiday, you should submit the documents one week prior to your visa interview (on Thursday at 11:00).
+Failure to bring all required documents may impact the Consular Officer’s ability to interview you and will delay the issuance of your visa.

 Below are additional instructions that apply only to DV applicants.